A.J. & Big Justice

-Social media career

-Background and rise to TikTok's hall of fame
+Biography

 Andrew "A.J."
-Befumo, who is of Italian descent, previously worked as a professional wrestler for independent promotions around New Jersey, under the name "the American Powerchild Eric Justice", starting when he was in college and throughout the 1990s until 2005.
+Befumo is of Italian descent and graduated from Red Bank Catholic High School in 1994.
+He worked as a professional wrestler for independent promotions around New Jersey, under the name "the American Powerchild Eric Justice", starting when he was in college and throughout the 1990s until 2005.
 His son, Eric, who was named after his wrestling persona, was born in 2013.
 He also has a daughter, Ashley.
 He created a family vlogging YouTube channel, All Befumo'd Up!, when Eric was three years old.
 He and his family eventually moved from Colts Neck Township, New Jersey, to Boca Raton, Florida.

+TikTok

 A.J. created a TikTok account in 2023 while working as the regional manager for a mortgage business, portraying the character of Mortgage Muscles to explain the housing market.
 His videos started to gain popularity after he began including his son, Eric, in them at his request.
 Their first video together, filmed in December 2023, showed Eric introducing A.J. eating a hamburger.

+"Costco Guys"

 Their first video to go viral on the platform was of them shopping for meatballs for Eric's mother, Erika, at the warehouse store Costco, which was posted in January 2024.
 In March of that year, they posted a video describing themselves as "Costco Guys", which, by July, had received over 47 million views.
 They subsequently began making videos of themselves rating products therein, either positively as a "boom" or negatively as a "doom".